gchudnov/swearwolf/README.md

 - **def eventLoop(handler: KeySeqHandler): Either[Throwable, Unit]**

   Starts the event loop with the given [key sequence handler](#Key-Sequence-Handler).
-  Event loop is responsible for handling keyboard-, mouse-, screen-size- events.
-The default implementation of `eventLoop` with the default event handler returns only when `ESC` is pressed.
+  Event loop is responsible for handling keyboard-, mouse-, screen-size- events using the provided event handler.
+If the default handler is provided to the event loop (`EventLoop.defaultHandler`) the event loop exists only when `ESC` button is pressed.

 - **def eventLoop(): Either[Throwable, Unit]**

   Starts the event loop with the default event handler: `EventLoop.defaultHandler`.
-The default event handler handles screen resize events and listens for the `ESC` button to be pressed.
-After that `eventLoop` exits and control is returned to the code that invoked `eventLoop` method.
+It handles screen resize events and waits for the `ESC` button to be pressed to exit the event loop.

 - **def eventPoll(): Either[Throwable, List[KeySeq]]**